What is an interview?

 Use InterviewPrep, an online interview tool, to rehearse your answers to commonly asked interview questions and practice your interview skills anytime.

 Throughout the interview process you may interact with multiple people such as recruiters, hiring managers, or a search committee panel.
 Asking questions is the best way to get more details and insight into the role, find out what your boss will expect of you, and learn about the culture of the organization.
-Download this chart for a few examples of the types of questions you might want to ask.
+Download this chart for a few examples of the types of questions you might want to ask on each of these situations.

 Traditional interview-wear is a suit or business attire.
 What is appropriate for your interview will depend on the industry, organization, and role.
 While interviews in the virtual space may feel less formal, you still want to leave a positive impression.